sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 {{< image src="build.png" width="600px" class="center" >}}

 Related to dependencies, I do want to call out that Google's "well-known" protobuf types get special privilege of being built into protoc.
-While these types are incredibly useful and are invaluable, their privilege makes it hard for other libraries of useful protobuf types to exist and thrive.
+While these types are incredibly useful and invaluable, their privilege makes it hard for other libraries of useful protobuf types to exist and thrive.

 ### Required Fields
 The maintainers of protobuf learned some hard lessons with required fields.
 They felt like they misstepped so badly, that they made a new version of protobuf, proto3, just to remove required fields from the spec.
 Why?
 The author of the "Required considered harmful" manifesto talks about this in a [lengthy hacker news comment](https://news.ycombinator.com/item?id=18190005), but the important bit is: